canjs/canjs/guides/models.md

 ## Connecting the Model to the Component

 It's time to connect all of this together in our view model.
-Open up restaurant_list_component.js, and edit the RestaurantListViewModel as follows, updating the restaurants property to receive data from the model we created:
+Simply open up restaurant_list_component.js.
+Edit the RestaurantListViewModel as follows, updating the restaurants property to receive data from the model we created:

 ```